thatsjustjohn/data-structures-and-algorithms/code-challenges401/readmes/linked_list.md

 insertAfter requires traversal of the list to find the target item making it O(n) time performance.
 kthFromEnd: time: O(n) space: O(1)
 kthFromEnd requires traversal of the list to find the Kth element making it O(n) time performance
+MergeLists: time: O(n) space: O(1)
+MergeLists requires traversal of the list together making it O(n) performance.
+This is done is O(1) as no new node items or LinkedLists are created.

 ## API
 ```void insert(int value)``` Takes in a integer value as a parameter.